-We all know Christian Mongendre from the notable restaurants he helped to found like MANA! and HOME – Eat to Live.
+We all know Christian from the notable restaurants he helped found like MANA! and HOME – EAT TO LIVE.
 These dining establishments made an impact with more than just their all-caps monikers; they were also completely ahead of their time.
-A large pocket of loyal customers honed in and became lunchtime zealots, finally finding spaces that would feed them sustainable, wholesome, natural, vegetarian ingredients that were neither boring nor preachy – just good food that’s also good for you.
+A large pocket of loyal customers honed in and became lunchtime zealots, finally finding spaces that would feed them sustainable, wholesome, natural vegetarian ingredients that were neither boring nor preachy.
+Just good food that’s also good for you.

-Now, Mongendre’s taken the learnings from his previous enterprises and poured them into his newest restaurant, TREEHOUSE – a fast-casual, tech-heavy concept that also happens to be plant based.
+Now, Christian’s taken the learnings from his previous enterprises and poured them into his newest restaurant, TREEHOUSE, a fast-casual, tech-heavy concept that also happens to be plant based.

 Tell us about TREEHOUSE.

-TREEHOUSE is basically where we try to re-implement all the wonderful things that we were trying to do in the past and carry forward some new things.
-We partnered up with a design studio to really push the boundaries of the sourcing in terms of our eco-materials.
-And that company really pushed to to have a lot of wonderful new textures and elements that are truly sustainable.
+TREEHOUSE is basically where we try to reimplement all the wonderful things that we were trying to do in the past and carry forward some new things.
+We partnered up with a design studio to really push the boundaries of the sourcing in terms of our eco material.
+And that company really pushed to have a lot of wonderful new textures and elements that were truly sustainable.
 That was part of our learning experience, because things in that space sometimes are very hard to adapt to restaurant operation use.

-And the technology side, we really want to be a place that appeals to all types of consumers who want to order on their busy schedules.
+On the technology side, we really want to be a place that appeals to all types of consumers that want to order on their busy schedule.
 We really understand the Hong Kong market now and the most efficient, convenient way, while staying true to the product that we’re serving.

-Do you think that customers are asking different questions now than when you first started MANA!?
+Do you think customers are asking different questions now than when you started MANA!?

 Like a “flexitarian” stance.
 Do you view that as a positive label?

-What have you learned from your past restaurants?
+What have you learned from your past few restaurants?

 What are you doing differently at TREEHOUSE?